"The train has left the station."

 Josh kicked things off with rare honesty:

-"I'm a little bit of a skills-based skeptic."
+"I'm a little bit of a skeptic."

 He described a maturity curve most companies face: